github/personal-website/README.md

 #### Social Media

-Your website supports linking to your Twitter, YouTube, Facebook, and LinkedIn accounts.
+Your website supports linking to your Twitter, Dribbble, YouTube, Facebook, and LinkedIn accounts.
 To add your accounts, you can your usernames to your repository's `_config.yml` file under a `social_media` line like so:
 ```
 social_media:
-  twitter: github
+  twitter: <your_username>
-  youtube: github
+  youtube: <your_username>
 ```
 The links will appear underneath your basic information in the sidebar.